oltdaniel/me/_posts/2020-04-03-money-horror.markdown

 everywhere and everybody needs to have different types of payment methods in order to pay nearly everywhere.
 This still requires cash, even in modern countries although we are in 2020 and everybody has a phone.

-I hope there will be changes on the future and we have a decentralized open-source payment ~method~ _methods_ that can be used everywhere and anywhere and a good and fast way for currency exchanges on the go, in order to keep diversity alive. _And I mean there is no perfect payment methods and never will be, open-source also means everyone can open their own implementation or start their own currency.
-But the current **kind** of payment methods widely adopted just cause more issues than they solve.
+I hope there will be changes on the future and we have a decentralized open-source payment <s>method</s> <i>methods</i> that can be used everywhere and anywhere and a good and fast way for currency exchanges on the go, in order to keep diversity alive. <i>And I mean there is no perfect payment methods and never will be, open-source also means everyone can open their own implementation or start their own currency.
+But the current **kind** of payment methods widely adopted just cause more issues than they solve.</i>